 Working Class Country counties are heavily clustered in specific rural communities in the eastern half of the United States including Appalachia, the Ozarks and the upper-Midwest.

-Home to 8.5 million people, Working Class Country is blue-collar America with a rural overlay.
-These counties generally don’t rely on agriculture but rather exist as small service economies with some small manufacturing.
-Their average median household income of $42,400 sits about $13,000 below the national median, and the percentage of people with a college degree, 16.4%, is roughly half the national average.
-Working Class Country counties tend to be older than the nation at large: About 21% of the population in the type are older than age 65.
-Nationally that figure is 15.6%.
-Violent crimes rates are low as are home costs.
+Home to about 10.8 million people, Working Class Country is blue-collar America with a rural overlay.
+These 280 counties generally don’t rely on agriculture but rather exist as small service economies with some small manufacturing.
+Their median household income of $51,300 sits about $18,000 below the national median, and the percentage of people with a college degree, 19%, is 15 points below the national average.
+Homeownership stands at 75%, which is 10 points above the national average.
+Working Class Country counties tend to be older than the nation at large: 20% of the population in the type are older than age 65.
+Nationally that figure is 17%.
+Broadband access sits at 78%, which is 9 points below the national average.
+Voter turnout also sits low at 61%.